Articles & Bylaws

 3) Writing Committee

 The Writing Committee consists of seven faculty members, two students, and members (ex-officio, non-voting) representing the Writing Center, the Composition Program, and the Registrar’s and Provost’s offices.
-One committee faculty member shall be on ASCRC to serve as a liaison; one member shall be from the English Department; one from College of Technology, Writing Studies; one from the Mansfield Library, and one each from Humanities, Social Sciences, Sciences, and Professional Schools.
+One committee faculty member shall be on ASCRC to serve as a liaison; one member shall be from the English Department; one from Missoula College, Writing Studies; one from the Mansfield Library, and one each from Humanities, Social Sciences, Sciences, and Professional Schools.

 Graduate Council consists of 12 faculty members, three graduate students, and the Graduate School administrator or the administrator's designee (ex-officio and non-voting).
 Each faculty member nominated to this committee shall have an appointment in a department or school with a graduate program and be active in that program.

-The IIP Admission Committee is composed of five faculty members from any Schools or Colleges that offer graduate programs.
-The IIP Oversight Committee Chair shall be a member of the IIP Admissions Committee.
+The DIS Admission Committee is composed of five faculty members from any Schools or Colleges that offer graduate programs.
+The DIS Oversight Committee Chair shall be a member of the DIS Admissions Committee.
 At least three of the five faculty members shall be from different doctoral-granting programs.
-The IIP Admissions Committee shall be responsible for admitting students to the IIP.2) IIP Oversight Committee
+The DIS Admissions Committee shall be responsible for admitting students to the DIS.

-The University Library Committee consists of eight faculty members, three students, one member of the Staff Senate, and the Dean of the Libraries or the Dean's designee (ex-officio and non-voting).
+The University Library Committee consists of nine faculty members, three students, one member of the Staff Senate, and the Dean of the Libraries or the Dean's designee (ex-officio and non-voting).
 Departmental library representatives are encouraged to participate on this Committee and shall be given nomination preference.
-Two faculty members shall be members of the Library Faculty.
+One faculty member each shall be from the humanities, science, social science, and the Missoula College, two faculty members shall be members of the Library Faculty, and three shall be chosen from tether remaining professional schools.

 ECOS shall follow these policies when appointing members to committees provided for in the UFA Collective Bargaining Agreement: